arnold-c/OutbreakDetection/manuscript/manuscript.typ

 = Results
 The threshold that maximized surveillance accuracy depends on diagnostic test characteristics, the testing rate, and the structure of the non-measles noise (@tbl_od-optimal-thresholds, @fig-alert-threshold).
-When the average noise incidence was 8 times higher than the average measles incidence ($Lambda (8)$), the optimal threshold (T#sub([O])) ranged between 1 and 7 test positive cases per day.
+When the average noise incidence was 8 times higher than the average measles incidence ($Lambda (8)$), the optimal threshold (T#sub([O])) ranged between 0.391 and 16.797 test positive cases per day.
-Not surprisingly, the biggest driver of this difference was the testing rate; as a larger fraction of suspected cases are tested, the optimal threshold increases monotonically for all test and noise types (@tbl_od-optimal-thresholds).
+Not surprisingly, the biggest driver of this difference was the testing rate; as a larger fraction of suspected cases are tested, the optimal threshold generally increases monotonically for all test and noise types with the exception of high dynamical noise scenarios (@tbl_od-optimal-thresholds, @fig-alert-threshold).

-The maximal attainable surveillance accuracy at the optimal threshold depends strongly on the structure and magnitude of the background noise.
+The maximal attainable surveillance accuracy at the optimal threshold depends strongly on the structure and magnitude of the background noise (@fig-accuracy).
-For static noise, at all magnitudes, the maximum surveillance accuracy increases rapidly from 65% at 10% testing of suspected clinic cases, to $approx$ 90% accuracy at $gt.eq$ 20% testing, for all test types (@fig-accuracy).
+For static noise, at all magnitudes, the maximum surveillance accuracy was consistently $approx$ 90% accuracy for all test types (@fig-accuracy).
 For dynamical SEIR noise, the perfect tests perform identically to the static noise case at all magnitudes (@fig-accuracy).
 For imperfect diagnostic tests, which have lower individual sensitivity and specificity, the maximal attainable accuracy is lower than the perfect tests for all testing rates (P) at noise magnitude $gt.eq Lambda (2)$ (@fig-accuracy).
-Notably, the surveillance accuracy declines with increasing noise and, at all noise levels, is not improved with higher testing rates as the signal becomes increasingly dominated by false positive test results (@fig-accuracy).
+Notably, the surveillance accuracy typically declines with more noise, and is not consistently improved with higher testing rates as the signal becomes increasingly dominated by false positive test results (@fig-accuracy).
+At high levels of dynamical noise ($gt.eq Lambda (6)$), high testing rates ($gt.eq$ 50%) result in a marked increase in outbreak detection accuracy; however, in these scenarios the optimal alert threshold is $approx$ 0 (@fig-alert-threshold, @fig-accuracy).

 #let optimal_thresholds = csv("manuscript_files/tables/optimal-thresholds.csv")
 #figure(